drforse/not-llama-fs/README.md

 NotLlamaFS is an AI self-organizing file manager.
 It automatically renames and organizes your files based on their contents and well-known conventions (e.g., time) using Chat AI.
 Currently the support is made for text files and image files (if used model supports it).

+It's made out of fun and in my opinion is useless.

 ## Inspiration

 I just wanted [llama_fs](https://github.com/iyaja/llama-fs) to actually work.
 So I rewrote it from scratch.